Longhuynh741/InteractiveQuiz/README.md

 # Installation

 You will start this project from scratch.
 You are given a demo/preview of the expected results in your class repository.
 Using your code editor, you will create the html files, css files, java script files, and any other files you feel are relevant.
 This project will also use BootStrap as an aide so be sure to include the CDN into your project.

 # Usage

 Use VSS code editor to make changes where neccessary.
-For this project, changes should only be made to the JavaScript file.
+For this project, be sure to reference the demo to make sure you are on the right track.
 Make sure the code functions not only on your local branch, but on the published Github website as well.

 # Credits

 I do not own the original source code which this project is based on.
 It was provided to me through GA-Tech Bootcamp.
 Any adjustments I made to the original source code was of my own with guidance and instructions from the bootcamp instructors and classmates.

 # License